 Veteran Administration Disability Benefits

 National School Lunch Program

 Section 8 housing

-If you live in Missouri and have experienced delays in receiving your SSI benefits, contact a lawyer today so that you don't miss out on qualifying for this free service.
+If you live in Missouri and have experienced delays in receiving your SSI benefits, contact a advocate today so that you don't miss out on qualifying for this free service.

-If you, or your loved one, are suffering from a severe physical or mental disability, you should contact a Social Security Disability lawyer immediately to learn about your rights and determine eligibility.
+If you, or your loved one, are suffering from a severe physical or mental disability, you should contact a Social Security Disability advocate immediately to learn about your rights and determine eligibility.
 The process of securing Social Security Disability Insurance benefits and/or Supplemental Security Income (SSI) can be difficult and overwhelming.
 Don't go it alone!
-The disability lawyers at LaVan & Neidenberg, located in Ft.
+The disability advocates at LaVan & Neidenberg®, located in Ft.
 Lauderdale, FL understand the inner workings of the Social Security Administration and will help you navigate the system.
-Call us today for a FREE legal consultation - 1-888-234-5758.
+Call us today for a FREE consultation - 1-888-234-5758.